rHermes/contests/README.md

   + First time I heard of counting sort.
 + 1185 - Wall
   + First time I encountered convex hull algorithms.
++ 1401 - Nikifor
+  + It's fun when linear algebra AND modular arithmetic comes into play.
 + 1042 - Central Heating
   + I like it when linear algebra comes into places you would not expect it!